trinodb/trino.io/_posts/2019-07-04-cbo-introduction.md

 basically means that queries need to be executed as fast as possible, with as little resources as possible.

-In Presto, this is modeled with the concept of the cost, which captures properties like CPU cost, memory requirements and network bandwidth usage.
+In Trino, this is modeled with the concept of the cost, which captures properties like CPU cost, memory requirements and network bandwidth usage.
 Different variants of a query execution plan are explored, assigned a cost and compared.
 The variant with the least overall cost is selected for execution.